 Another technique museums use to make complex information accessible is breaking down that material into manageable chunks.
 Coral reef habitats are complex ecological environments, but an exhibit that explains these undersea communities piece by piece lets audiences master the knowledge.
 An exhibit might start by explaining what coral is, explaining what a reef is, and then explaining how coral forms a reef.
 And then it might explain that “habitat” simply means natural home, two words kids already understand.

 This technique is also useful in explaining your SaaS platform or cryptocurrency exchange.
-Whether you’re talking to your grandmother or presenting at a trade show, being able to break down your complicated product or service into manageable, familiar pieces goes a long way.
+Being able to break down your complicated product or service into manageable, familiar pieces goes a long way.

 Immerse Your Audience